Challenges and Strategies of Prenatal Care in Deaf Pregnant Women from the Perspective of Iranian Midwives: A Qualitative Content Analysis

 Abstract

 Background & aim: Deaf pregnant women are one of the most vulnerable groups in any society.
-Midwives, as the most important members of the providers, face various problems while providing services to deaf pregnant women.
-To gain a perspective on reality, the researchers conducted this study using qualitative approaches with the aim of explaining the challenges and strategies of midwives in providing prenatal care to deaf and hard-of-hearing pregnant women.
+Midwives, as the members of the healthcare providers’ team, face various problems while providing services including prenatal care to deaf pregnant women.
+To gain midwives’ perspectives in this regard, this study conducted to explore the challenges and strategies of midwives in providing prenatal care to deaf and hard-of-hearing pregnant women.

-Methods: This study was conducted using a qualitative approach and content analysis from September 2023 to December 2023 in Khuzestan Province (southwestern Iran).
-Purposive sampling and semi-structured interviews were conducted with 10 midwives with experience of providing services to deaf pregnant women.
-Data collection continued until saturation.
-The analysis was done using the Conventional content analysis method of Granheim and Lundman (2017).
-Data were analyzed using Word 2020 software.
+Methods: This study was conducted using a qualitative content analysis from September 2023 to December 2023 in Khuzestan Province (Southwestern Iran).
+Purposive sampling and semi-structured interviews were conducted with 10 midwives with experience of providing prenatal care to deaf pregnant women.
+Data collection continued until data saturation.
+The analysis was done using the conventional content analysis method of Granheim and Lundman (2017).

-Results: Two main categories of encountered challenges, and proposed strategies emerged.
-The main category of challenges included two subcategories of "midwives' feelings of weakness" and "midwives' psychological burden".
-The main category of strategies also included two categories of "comprehensive support" and "specific instruction".
+Results: Two main categories of “encountered challenges”, and “proposed strategies” emerged.
+The main category of encountered challenges included two subcategories of "midwives' feelings of weakness" and "midwives' psychological burden".
+The main category of proposed strategies also included two categories of "comprehensive support" and "specific instruction".

 Keywords